scottbez1/splitflap/docs/v2/OrderingComplete.md

 - Select PCB Assembly
+    - Note: JLCPCB gives you the choice to only assemble a portion of PCBs you've ordered.
+In this example, I've shown ordering 5 PCBs (the minimum quantity) and only having 2 of the 5 assembled (the minimum assembly quantity).
     - Assemble top side
     - PCBA Type: Economic
     - PCBA Qty: 2 (This is 2 of the 6x _panels_, for 12x total sensor PCBs.
-This is the minimum assembly quantity.)
+If this option doesn't appear, change PCBA type to Standard then back to Economic!)
     - Tooling holes: Added by JLCPCB
     - Confirm Parts Placement: No (select Yes if you'd like extra assurance and know how to review the production gerber files they provide)
     - Parts Selection: By Customer